Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 Moving Tips and Hacks

-by Kristin Hanes Posted on June 1, 2020
+by Kristin Hanes Posted on February 8, 2024

-Relocating anywhere is no easy task, but moving in a big city can present its own brand of headaches.
-Even after you’ve signed your lease or home contract you still have to get the actual moving part out of the way.
-The bigger the city and more urban your location, you’ll likely have to deal with crazy traffic, aggressive drivers, and parking conditions that are ridiculous enough for cars, let alone a big honking moving truck.
-Moving to an older building?
+Moving to a new city is no easy task, but moving to a big city can present its own set of headaches.
+Even after you’ve signed your lease or sales contract, you still have to get the actual moving part out of the way.
+And the bigger the city and more urban your location, the more likely you’ll have to deal with crazy traffic, aggressive drivers, and parking conditions that are ridiculous enough for cars, let alone a big moving truck.
+Oh, and moving to an older building?
 Be prepared for skinny hallways and endless staircases.

 The last thing you want to do is pack boxes full of stuff you don’t use.
 Take a few days to cast a critical eye on the contents of every room and closet.
 If you haven’t used those fancy appliances for years, or you’re hoarding clothes you never wear, now is the time to give stuff away or even sell it for extra cash.

-For larger items like couches, mattresses or extra-big appliances, check with your local charity or garbage service to see if they’ll do a free bulky items pickup.
+For larger items like couches, mattresses, or extra-big appliances, check with your local charity or garbage service to see if they’ll do a free bulky items pickup.

 Once you’re done downsizing, you’re ready to start packing.
 Check out these hacks for packing like a pro.